TechNishant204/MYSQL-EcommerceDB/README.md

-## MySQL-EcommerceDB : E-Commerce Database System🛢
+## 🛢MySQL-EcommerceDB : E-Commerce Database System

 Welcome to the E-Commerce Database System, a simple yet robust database management system built using MySQL.
 This project is designed to efficiently handle key e-commerce operations such as managing customers, orders, and products.
 The database adheres to normalization principles to ensure data consistency, integrity, and optimal performance.

-##🚀 Project Overview
+## 🚀Project Overview
 This MySQL-based system provides a foundation for an e-commerce platform by organizing data into four core tables:

 **Customers**: Stores customer information. <br>